 Improvements will include aspects of the public domain such as traffic and pedestrian safety, footpaths, lighting, trees and street furniture.

-In April 2019 City of Newcastle officers met with the owners of businesses in Shortland Local Centre to discuss their issues.
+In April 2019 City of Newcastle officers met with the owners of businesses in Shortland to discuss their issues.
 We also reached out to the broader community for input to a community survey which was open from 15 June - 29 June 2020.
-To find out more about this consultation, please visit our Have Your Say page.
+To find out more about this consultation, visit our Have Your Say page.

-The results of the community survey indicate that traffic safety and crossing Sandgate Road safely is a major issue.
+The results of the community survey showed that traffic safety and crossing Sandgate Road safely is a major issue.
 In response to the community’s concerns we developed a Draft Shortland Public Domain and Traffic Plan which includes a 40km/hr High Pedestrian Activity Area (HPAA) on Sandgate Road between the 7-Eleven service station and the Hunter Valley Private Hospital.

 The Draft Shortland Public Domain and Traffic Plan was on public exhibition from 22 February to 21 March 2021.
 We reviewed community submissions and the results have informed the finalisation of the PDP.

-The final PDP and a proposed Light Traffic Thoroughfare (LTT) will go to Newcastle City Traffic Committee (NCTC) on 19 April 2021 for determination of in principle support.
-If the PDP receives in-principle support it will proceed to the elected Council on 25 May 2021 for determination of approval.
+The final PDP and a proposed Light Traffic Thoroughfare (LTT) was approved by the Newcastle City Traffic Committee (NCTC) on 19 April 2021 and will proceed to the elected Council on 25 May 2021 for determination of approval.

 For an understanding of the overall project process view the Shortland Local Centre Public Domain Planning Process Flow Chart (pdf).